cern-fts/fts-rest/docs/install-dev.md

 cp fts3rest.conf /etc/httpd/conf.d/
 ```

-5. In fts3rest.wsgi comment the sys.path.
+5. In fts3rest.wsgi comment out the sys.path.

 6. In fts3rest.conf, indicate the python-path parameter where your source is located.
 ```
-WSGIDaemonProcess fts3rest python-path=/root/fts-rest/src and keep the rest of parameters
+WSGIDaemonProcess fts3rest python-path=/your-path/fts-rest/src and keep the rest of parameters
 ```
 Then give the corresponding permissions in order to be accesible by apache

 ```
-chmod 0755 /root
+chmod 0755 /your-path
 ```

 7. Disable SELinux in /etc/sysconfig/selinux and reboot and check the status